 on the Central Park West Line

-FASTRACK wrapped up its third night at stations and along the tracks of the Central Park West portion of the Eighth Avenue Line.
-The 7.4 mile-long section was closed from 10 p.m. until 5 a.m. suspending service in both directions between 59 St-Columbus Circle and 168 St on the and 161 St-Yankee Stadium on the .
-This FASTRACK line segment shutdown continues tonight and concludes at 5 a.m.
-Friday morning, September 20.
+Last night our FASTRACK maintenance program came to the Central Park West portion of the Eighth Avenue Line in Manhattan for the first time.
+The line segment was shut down from 10 p.m. until 5 a.m. suspending service in both directions between 59 St-Columbus Circle and 168 St on the and 161 St-Yankee Stadium on the .
+This FASTRACK line segment shutdown continues for the next three weeknights through early Friday morning, September 20.

-With all train service suspended on a subway corridor on four consecutive nights for seven continuous hours, maintenance workers have an opportunity to perform numerous repair and maintenance tasks on or near the tracks without having to stop work every few minutes while a train moves through the area.
-This is a better work environment for employees and a far more efficient way to maintain and clean North America's largest rail transportation system.
+Stopping all train service on a subway line segment, on four consecutive nights for seven continuous hours, gives maintenance crews the opportunity to perform many tasks on or near the tracks without having to stop work every few minutes while a train moves through the area.
+This is a better work environment for employees and a far more efficient way to maintain and clean the nation’s largest rail transportation system.

-When trains were not running on the Central Park West Line between Midtown and Upper Manhattan and the Bronx, hundreds of maintenance workers were able to inspect signals and switches, repair and replace track rails and cross ties, clean track floors, perform elevator and escalator repair work, repair water damage, clear drains, and clean stations.
-They were also able to clear the track bed of debris, and paint areas untouched in years, because they are not reachable during normal train operation.
-In addition, work crews were able to clean lighting fixtures, change bulbs, and repair platform edges.
-We also performed high-intensity station cleaning providing a visible improvement to the station environment.
+With service suspended between Midtown and Upper Manhattan and the Bronx, hundreds of maintenance workers were able to inspect signals and switches, repair and replace track rails and cross ties, clean track floors, perform elevator and escalator repair work, repair water damage, clear drains, and clean stations.
+Maintenance crews were also able to clear the track-bed of debris and paint areas that are not reachable during normal train operation.
+In addition to high-intensity station cleaning, work crews were able to clean lighting fixtures, change bulbs, and repair platform edges providing a visible improvement to the station environment.

 Achievement by the Numbers